Satisfactory Academic Progress

 Satisfactory Academic Progress is the appropriate successful completion of degree requirements according to established increments that lead to degree completion within published completion limits.
 Sound academic principles require that students maintain standards of satisfactory academic progress.
 Financial aid eligibility is based on a financial aid award year in accordance Federal regulations from the Student Aid Handbook.

-• All students are reviewed for satisfactory academic progress after each Foundations 1 course as MS1s and MS2s; for Foundations 2 and Career Launch, student progress in both phases is reviewed after each of the Foundations 2 8-week core clerkship blocks
+• All students are reviewed for satisfactory academic progress after each Foundations 1 course as MS1s and MS2s; for Foundations 2 and Career Launch, student progress in both phases is reviewed after each of the Foundations 2 8-week core clerkship blocks.

 Minimum Units Per Quarter

 The School of Medicine Satisfactory Academic Progress Policy requires that all students are registered for a minimum of 12 units per quarter.
-In exceptional situations - including quarters that fit only one nine-unit core clerkship, in the spring quarter of the graduation year when students finish in mid-May, and in situations approved by the Associate Dean of Curriculum - students may register for fewer units.
+In exceptional situations - including quarters that fit only one nine-unit core clerkship, in the spring quarter of the graduation year when students finish in mid-May, and in situations approved by the Associate Dean for Curriculum - students may register for fewer units.

 Competency Requirements